KiCad/kicad-source-mirror/Documentation/development/road-map-r5.md

 **Status:**
 - No progress.

-## Dynamic Library Plugin ## {#v5_plugin_base}
+## 3D Viewer Dynamic Library Plugin ## {#v5_plugin_base}
 **Goal:**

-Create a base library plugin for handling external file I/O.  This will allow plugins to be provided that are external to the project such as providing solid model file support (STEP, IGES, etc.) using OpenCascade without making it a project dependency.
+Create a base library plugin for handling external file I/O for the 3D viewer.
+This will allow plugins to be provided that are external to the project such as providing solid model file support (STEP, IGES, etc.) using OpenCascade without making it a project dependency.

 **Task:**
 - Create a plugin to handle dynamically registered plugins for loading and saving file formats.
-- This object should be flexible enough to be extended for handling all file plugin types including schematic, board, footprint library, component library, etc.
+- This object should be flexible enough to be extended for handling all file plugin types including schematic, board, footprint library, component library, etc. (optional)
 - See [blueprint](https://blueprints.launchpad.net/kicad/+spec/pluggable-file-io)
   on Launchpad for more information.